paulbarmstrong/optimus-ddb-client/docs/classes/OptimusDdbClient.md

 ▸ **queryItems**\<`I`, `P`, `S`, `L`\>(`params`): `Promise`\<[`ShapeToType`\<`I`\>[], `L` extends `number` ? `undefined` \| `string` : `undefined`]\>

 Querys items on the given Table or Gsi with the given conditions.
-It calls [the Query DynamoDB API]( https://docs.aws.amazon.com/amazondynamodb/latest/APIReference/API_Query.html).
-It may also call [ the BatchGetItem DynamoDB API](https://docs.aws.amazon.com/amazondynamodb/latest/APIReference/API_BatchGetItem.html) when it queries items from GSIs that don't project the attributes defined by the Table's itemShape.
+It calls [the Query DynamoDB API]( https://docs.aws.amazon.com/amazondynamodb/latest/APIReference/API_Query.html) as many times as necessary to hit the specified limit or hit the end of the index.
+It may also call [the BatchGetItem DynamoDB API]( https://docs.aws.amazon.com/amazondynamodb/latest/APIReference/API_BatchGetItem.html) when it queries items from GSIs that don't project the attributes defined by the Table's itemShape.

 #### Type parameters